eclipse-che/che/wsmaster/che-core-api-devfile/README.md

 ```
 chectl workspace:start --devfile=.devfile
 ````
-Please note that currently this way only works for the local devfiles.
+Please note that currently this way only works for the local (same machine) devfiles - URL can't be used here atm.